top of page

 Free Event, no registration required

-Chair Tina Shaw guides Deborah Challinor and Monty Soutar in conversation about the power of historical fiction and how they make their stories come alive.
-Join us at 6pm for refreshments before the panel.
-Poppies Bookstore will have books available.
+Chair Tina Shaw guides Rachel Paris, Megan Nicol Reed and Josie Shapiro in conversation about the power of fiction and how they make their stories come alive.
+Books will be for sale.

 Waikato Museum, 1 Grantham St